China Center 中国中心

 Dobriansky has held many Senate-confirmed, senior level positions in the US government, including director of European and Soviet Affairs at the National Security Council, deputy assistant secretary of state for human rights and humanitarian affairs, associate director for policy and programs at the United States Information Agency, and deputy head of the US delegation to the 1990 Copenhagen Conference on Security and Cooperation in Europe.
 From 1997 to 2001, she served as senior vice president and director of the Council on Foreign Relations and was the first George F. Kennan senior fellow on Russian and Eurasian Studies.

-A member of the Council on Foreign Relations, the American Academy of Diplomacy, and the Atlantic Council Board (Executive Committee), she also has served on the Defense Policy Board, the secretary of state’s Foreign Affairs Policy Board, and as chair of the US Export-Import Bank’s Council on China Competition.
+A member of the Council on Foreign Relations and the American Academy of Diplomacy, she has also served on the Defense Policy Board, the secretary of state’s Foreign Affairs Policy Board, and as chair of the US Export-Import Bank’s Council on China Competition.
 She is also a trustee of the Trilateral Commission, on the Board of Advisors of Georgetown University’s School of Foreign Service, and chair of the Bush Center’s Women’s Initiative Policy Advisory Council.
 Ambassador Dobriansky received a BSFS summa cum laude in international politics from Georgetown University School of Foreign Service, as well as an MA and PhD in Soviet political and military affairs from Harvard University.
 She has received high-level international recognition from the governments of Poland, Ukraine, Hungary, Romania, Lithuania, and Colombia and is the recipient of five honorary degrees.